 Typical anechoic chambers are evaluated using the site VSWR (for EMC chambers) or Free-space VSWR (antenna measurement chambers).
 In these methods, a receive antenna (probe antenna) is scanned over a distance.
 The standing wave in the chamber is measured, and the chamber reflectivity is derived from this measurement.
 This measurement can be performed alternatively by transforming the vector response in time domain (through inverse Fourier transform).
 In time domain, the reflections can be separated from the antenna main responses due to their time delays.
 The time domain VSWR method is currently being incorporated into the new ANSI C63.25 standard.
 We will discuss the implementations, benefits and challenges of using this method

-Talk 2: Fundamentals and Advances in Power Integrity Modeling and Analysis Methods
+Talk 2: Fundamentals and Recent Advances in Power Integrity

 Talk 1: EMC Fundamentals, Diagnosis and Challenges